-The proprietary targets allocated to the PMC will be selected using the first 3 months of PLATO observation of each field.
-First, from the prime sample with brightness $m_V < 11$ for each sky field, the stars belonging to the lowest quartile (25 %) of the noise distribution will be identified.
-Of these, 25% will be selected, with a noise distribution similar to that of the original sample.
-The maximum number of proprietary targets allocated to the PMC will not exceed 2000 in total over the 4.2 years of nominal mission duration.
-The proprietary target list will be submitted by the PMC to ESA for review and approval.
-The GOP Team will be fully involved by the PMC in the scientific exploitation of the proprietary targets.
-Their proprietary period will cover the duration of the PLATO observation, and will end six months after the completion of the ground-based observations for the confirmation and characterisation of the associated planets (see example of "proprietary target" timeline in Figure 4).
-The proprietary period will finish in any case at the end of the mission archival phase (see Section 2.2).
+- 1) The proprietary targets allocated to the PMC will be selected using the first three months of PLATO observation of each field, in the following way: from the "prime sample" with brightness $m_v < 11$ for each sky field, the stars belonging to the lowest quartile (25 %) of the noise distribution will be identified.
+Of these, 25% will be selected, with a noise distribution similar to that of the original sample; - 2) The maximum number of proprietary targets allocated to the PMC will not exceed 2000 in total over the 4 years of nominal mission duration.
+The proprietary target list will be submitted by the PMC to ESA for review and approval by the ESA Advisory Structure; - 3) The GOP Team(s) will be fully involved by the PMC in the scientific exploitation of the proprietary targets.